 |

-LUISENO INDIANS: Prior to Spanish occupation, the Luiseno people inhabited this area for
+LUISENO INDIANS Prior to Spanish occupation, the Luiseno people inhabited this area for

 hundreds of years.
 Their villages were located in valleys, along streams, by the coast